langec4/MLSeniorProject/README.md

 All of these features are used for training the model with the dataset.
 Then, these same features are extracted with their values when you upload a given executable file to the streamlit.

+The legitimate column has values 0 or 1, with 0 = safe and 1 = malicious.
+This column is needed for training, so based on the other values, it will learn what makes a file safe vs malicious